sophiayao1990/ES6BuildingBlocks/README.md

 enter a string >I am just a poor boy from a poor family.
 Spare me my life for this one atrocity. the string contains 18 words
 ```

+11. Pig Latin

+Write a program that accepts a sentence as input and converts each word to “Pig Latin.”
+In one version, to convert a word to Pig Latin you remove the letters up to the first vowel and place that letter at the end of the word.
+Then you append the string “ay” to the word.
+Here is an example:

+English: I SLEPT MOST OF THE NIGHT

+Pig Latin: IAY EPTSLAY OSTMAY OFAY ETHAY IGHTNAY